Can you remortgage in the UK to buy a property abroad?

 Whenever you increase your borrowing, you should be thinking about protecting yourself and your family.
 Unexpected events such as illness, redundancy, or even currency changes could affect your ability to repay the mortgage.

-Kerr & Watson not only advise on the best mortgage structure but also provide tailored protection advice to safeguard your home, your overseas property, and your loved ones.
+Kerr & Watson not only advise on suitable mortgage structures but also provide tailored protection advice to safeguard your home, your overseas property, and your loved ones.

 Common Pitfalls to Avoid